Albuterol controlled-release tabletsPronunciation

 - Use albuterol controlled-release tablets with caution in the ELDERLY because they may be more sensitive to its effects.

-- Albuterol controlled-release tablets is not recommended for use in CHILDREN younger than 6 years of age; safety and effectiveness in this age group have not been confirmed.
+- Albuterol controlled-release tablets are not recommended for use in CHILDREN younger than 6 years of age; safety and effectiveness in this age group have not been confirmed.

 Possible side effects of albuterol controlled-release tablets: